BardBorg/Shop/README.md

 -Adding three product types with attribiutes such as DVD size, Furniture size or book weight.

--Data will be passed to DB.
+-Data is be passed to DB.

--Mass prodcuts deleting.
+-Mass prodcuts deleting functionality.

 -Given data is being formated and shown in containers with checkboxes